qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * :ref:`Placement <labels_placement>`
 * :ref:`Rendering <labels_rendering>`

-It also enables the **Label with** drop-down list, from which you can select an attribute column to use.
+It also enables the :guilabel:`Label with` drop-down list, from which you can select an attribute column to use.
 Click |expression| if you want to define labels based on expressions - See :ref:`labeling_with_expressions`.

 The following steps describe simple labeling without using the